 Let’s explain the formula:

-For example, let's calculate the total sales of items in August:
+Let’s say you want to calculate total sales for items sold in August:

 =SUM(E3:E12)

-This function saves time and also reduces the risk of manual errors related to adding numbers individually.
-It dynamically updates the total if the values in the range change, ensuring your calculations stay accurate and current.
+This function saves time and reduces the risk of manual errors associated with manually adding numbers.
+It dynamically updates the total value if the numeric values in the range change, ensuring that your calculations remain accurate and up-to-date.

-Using SUM to add cell values in a row allows you to quickly total numbers across a horizontal range.
+Using SUM to add cell values in a row enables you to total numbers across a horizontal range quickly.
+You can sum a selected range or selected cells in a row.

-For example, we have sales data for items in June, July, and August.
+For example, we have sales data for June, July, and August.
 We can calculate the total summer sales by applying the following formula:

 =SUM(E3:G3)